 Title: Speech/Language Pathologist

-Susan M. Marks, Speech/Language Pathologist at Delafield Children’s Hospital Center, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in speech and hearing.
+Patricia Ceballos, Speech/Language Pathologist at Nursing and Therapy Services of Colorado, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in assisting speech-impaired individuals.

 After initially obtaining a Bachelor of Arts in drama, speech and education in 1969 from the University of Colorado Boulder, Ms. Ceballos followed with a Master of Arts in speech pathology with a minor in psychology in 1972 from Texas Christian University in Fort Worth.
 She continued her education with an all but dissertation in special education with a minor in speech pathology from Texas Woman’s University in Denton.
 Ms. Ceballos holds certifications in Clinical Competence in Speech Pathology from the American Speech and Hearing Association, as well as state licenses in speech pathology in California and Colorado.